Munich - "The most Expensive and Successful Village in Germany"

 The local temple architecture is also impressive - Munich builders and architects were creative everywhere they could, including during the construction of churches.
 The oldest church in the city is Peterskirche, the church of Azamkirche, the church of St. Michael, the spectacular churches of the Theaterkirche, Frauenkirche.

 If it seemed to you that the capital of Bavaria is exclusively museums, royal residences, and old churches, then this is not so.
 For example, sports fans can go see the Alliance Arena - a giant snow-white stadium in the form of a tire.
 How do you like the idea: to climb inside the statue of Bavaria and through the viewing zones in its eye sockets to appreciate the panorama that opens?
 With children in Munich, it is worth visiting the Hellabrunn Zoo - an amazing place where animals do not "exist" but really enjoy life.
 It is very informative to go to the BMW Museum too.
 Also, I want to note the most iconic place - the Hofbräuhaus beer house, operating since 1607, whose benches perfectly remember the walkers of Mozart, Lenin, and Hitler.
 In this largest world beer temple, 4,000 people are simultaneously accommodated and more than 50 liters of beer are drunk per minute.
-Make sure you can hire a Munich Photographer to save all the moments with you.

 Not everyone knows, but in Munich, you can play around at the Frülingsfest - the general “rehearsal” of the autumn beer festival.
 The holiday starts at the end of April and grabs the first week of May.
 Frylingsfest is good in that it offers everything the same as Oktoberfest, but in a more restrained version, without going into a complete gap.
 In addition, this event is "for their own", so there are few tourists for a walk, respectively, and there are no problems with hotel reservations.